ArjtheGreat/PokemonProject/README.md

 Main: <br />
-create enum menuState() { battle, attack, bag, pokemon } which will keep track off which state the menu is. the enum is defaulted to battle. void userSelection() - gives prompts to user about what they wanna do void print() - prints out the battlefield
+create enum menuState() { battle, attack, bag, pokemon } which will keep track off which state the menu is. the enum is defaulted to battle. public static void userSelection() - gives prompts to user about what they wanna do public static void print() - prints out the battlefield

 Pokémon <br />